DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 ### Initial Performance Gains

 After instrumenting the code to time the four steps outlined above, I realized the root cause of the speed decrease was an inefficient `Gather` step, which iterated over the entire remaining work queue filling open slots without an early exit.
 I rewrote this to take a more traditional queue popping approach with early exit.
 After fixing this obvious error, the new bake algorithm performed approximately twice as fast in all cases, small or large.
-This was a good result, but not as much as I had hoped for on an 8 core CPU.
+This was a good result, but not as much as I had hoped for on an 8-core CPU.

 ![Unity profiler timeline view showing worker thread utilization for RaycastCommand bake process.](https://res.cloudinary.com/driftcascade/image/upload/v1761157679/OptimizeFOV_-_Profiler_RaycastCommand_b87b7x.jpg "Profiler of RaycastCommand Version")

-Further reviewing the performance, I realized the code was spending approximately almost all of its time in the `Gather` and `Consume` steps, with only a minority of the time in the `Raycast` step.
+Further reviewing the performance, I realized the code was spending almost all of its time in the `Gather` and `Consume` steps, with only a minority of the time in the `Raycast` step.
 I suspected this was due to newly added overhead, so I tuned the batch size and avoided unneeded memory allocations, but while increasing the batch size offered a slight improvement, it didn't fundamentally alter the number of operations required.
-Turning on “Deep Profiling” revealed that trigonometric functions consumed a significant portion of the processing time.
-Consequently, I realized this wasn’t just overhead, but true work was being done, and decided to move to the next optimization stage: the job system and burst compilation.
+Turning on "Deep Profiling" revealed that trigonometric functions consumed a significant portion of the processing time.
+Consequently, I realized this wasn't just overhead, but true work was being done, and decided to move to the next optimization stage: the job system and burst compilation.

 ## Full Jobification